top of page

 Research

+The Neurotherapeutics and Clinical Pharmacokinetics (Neuro-CPK) Laboratory, led by Dr. Sherif Mahmoud, specializes in advancing treatments for neurological disorders, with a focus on neurocritical care and epilepsy.
+Dr. Mahmoud's research centers on understanding how neurological injuries influence drug action and disposition.
+The lab bridges basic research with clinical applications to improve patient outcomes.
 The overall goal of the Neuro-CPK lab is to translate benchside and bedside observations into clinical practice protocols that will potentially improve outcomes in patients with neurological illnesses including neurocritical care population.
-This is being achieved through a myriad of research techniques such as critical appraisal of clinical trials, systematic reviews and meta-analyses, design and conduct of retrospective and prospective observational studies, pharmacokinetic studies and clinical trials.
-This is in addition to development of lab techniques to support clinical research.
+This goal is pursued through diverse methodologies, including critical appraisal of clinical trials, systematic reviews and meta-analyses, design and conduct of retrospective and prospective observational studies, pharmacokinetic studies and clinical trials.
+Additionally, the lab incorporates wet lab techniques to investigate the underlying pathophysiological changes driving observed alterations in drug pharmacokinetics and pharmacodynamics.
+This multifaceted approach enables a comprehensive understanding of the challenges faced by patients with neurological conditions, guiding tailored therapeutic strategies to improve efficacy and safety.

 Current Research Projects